alviano/asp-chef/static/doc/ExpandMustacheQueries.md

 The same array can be reset to the empty array using `{{-}}` (no query within such curly brackets is permitted).

-The expansion can be reiterated by enabling the **RECURSIVELY** options.
+The expansion can be reiterated by enabling the **MULTI-STAGE** options.

 Other predicates are thought to be coupled with **Markdown** ingredients.
 They are described next.